 Most charts that underperform are not ugly.
 They make one of these unforced errors.

 - Too many data points.
 Twelve bars on a phone is a fence.
-Show the three to eight that matter and cut the rest, or bucket the long tail into "Other."
+Show the three to eight that matter and bucket the rest into "Other."

 - Tiny text.
 Designed on a laptop, viewed on a phone.
-Always preview at phone size before you post.
+Always preview at phone size.

 - The kitchen-sink chart.
 Five metrics fighting for attention so none of them win.
 One story per post.

 - Posting a link instead of a native upload.
-Reach drops, autoplay disappears.
-Upload the MP4 to the post.
+Reach drops and autoplay disappears.

 - No context in the frame.
 A chart with no title is a puzzle, and people do not stop to solve puzzles in a feed.